TheManyula/Modular-Pawn/README.md

 #include <a_samp> // Includes all of SA-MP's natives.

 // Configuration
-#include "../config/config.pwn" // Contains definitions for YSI or other feature toggles.
 #include "../config/const.pwn" // Contains your gamemode-specific definitions, like colors, cardinal directions, etc.

 // Utilities